Salt of the Earth and Light of the World

-Speaking of signs of the times, I just bought this book about our Holy Father, Pope Benedict XVI entitled, “Light of the World: The Pope, the Church, and the Signs of the Times.”
-As I read through it, I was able to understand the mind of our Holy Father and all the more admire his figure as the Head of the Catholic Church.
+Speaking of signs of the times, I bought this book from years ago when Pope Benedict XVI was still the Pope entitled, “Light of the World: The Pope, the Church, and the Signs of the Times.”
+Reading the book, I was able to understand the mind of the Pope Emeritus and his vision.
 What does it take to be “light of the world” and “salt of the earth?”
-Three things for you to ponder upon this Sunday and I drew them from his leadership:
+Three point for reflection taken from the book:

 “… While we must be very keenly aware of it, [negative effects of ecological devastation] we must also see all the opportunities for good that are there: the hopes, the new possibilities for being human that exist.
 So as then, finally, to proclaim the need for change, which cannot happen without an interior conversion”

 As light of the world and salt of the earth, it is our basic function to proclaim the need for change as we respond to current issues and needs.
-But before doing so, one has to first start from within in an interior conversion.
-I have already pointed this out in my homily weeks ago that is we want to achieve Christian Unity, we have to start by first renewing ourselves to Christ.
-Otherwise, our cause for unity would be futile.
+But before doing so, one has to first start from within through interior conversion.
+In fact, Christian Unity to become a reality, each member must subject themselves open for conversion.
+Otherwise, our cause for unity will be futile.
 But how?
 Our Pope continues by saying,

 “Part of this conversion is putting God first place again.
 That changes everything else.
 And inquiring about God’s words, so as to allow them as realities to shine into one’s own life.
 We must, so to speak, dare again the experiment with God – so as to allow him to work within our society.”